MansourM/ez-php-mysql-backup/README.md

 ## :toolbox: Getting Started

-Simply upload myphp-backup.php script to the DocumentRoot directory of your web application via FTP or other method and run it accessing http://www.example.com/myphp-backup.php.
-You can also run it from command line.
+Simply upload myphp-backup.php script to the DocumentRoot directory of your web application via FTP or other methods and run it by accessing http://www.example.com/myphp-backup.php.
+You can also run it from the command line.
 <!-- Prerequisites -->

 ### :bangbang: Prerequisites